chayan2006/chayan2006/README.md

 ---

 ## 📈 GitHub Stats & Contribution (Local streak image)
-> The streak image is saved in this repo at `assets/streak.png` and updated by a scheduled GitHub Action for stability.
+> The streak image is saved in this repo at `assets/streak.png` and updated by a scheduled GitHub Action for long-term stability.

 <p align="center">
   <!-- local streak image: served from your repo for reliability -->